 The MTA song, also known as "Charlie and the MTA."

 At least one dozen American cities have built trolley lines through the central business district or downtown pedestrian malls in recent years.
-Four of these cities are Kenosha, WI, Memphis, TN, Portland, OR and San Francisco, CA. For detailed information on each city, click on the links to the left.
+Five of these cities are San Francisco, CA, Kenosha, WI, Memphis, TN, Portland, OR and Seattle, WA.
+For detailed information on each city, click on the links to the left.

-The first phase of a streetcar system for Cincinnati operating.
-It is a 3.5 mile line It will travel on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).
+The first phase of a streetcar system for Cincinnati opened for service Sept.
+9, 2016.
+It is a 3.5 mile line It travels on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).
+It is branded as the Cincinnati Bell Connector.
 For more information, click on Cincinnati.

 M-1 Rail, a consortium of private and public businesses and institutions in the Detroit region, developed a plan in 2012 for a 3.3-mile-long streetcar line serving Woodward Avenue in Downtown Detroit.
 Woodward is a major thoroughfare, and provided access for the major streetcar lines in Detroit in the 1940s to the downtown.
 The route operates from Congress Street to Grand Boulevard.
 The system, branded as the QLine, opened in May 2017.
+Service is provided by 6 Liberty Modern Streetcars (Brookville Equipment).
 For more information, click on Detroit.

 The first 2.2 miles of a planned 17 mile system is operating on H Street in Washington, DC.
-For more information, click on Washington.
+The route runs from Union Station (2nd St, NE and H Street) to Benning Rd NE and Oklahoma Avenue NE.
+Service is provided by Union Streetcar vehicles operating on a 12 minute headway.during the day.
+For more information, click on Washington DC.